hrugwedm/World-Electricity-Data-Analysis/README.md

 **Completion**:
 A message is printed to indicate that data processing is complete and the individual CSV files have been created.

-**Notes**
-Ensure that the JSON files are formatted correctly and the columns match the expected names.
-The Metadata.csv file should have columns Country_Code, Region, and IncomeGroup for successful merging.
-The script handles null values and ensures only relevant years and data are included in the final CSV files.